git-tfs/git-tfs/doc/release-notes/NEXT.md

 * Add support for VisualStudioExpress (#558)
 * More robust fetching (#530)
 * Don't cleanup directory when fail during fetch in `clone` command (#572)
+* If multiple changesets are found in parent tree, the latest changeset will be selected. (#591)
 * Other documentation and bug fixes (#487, #521, #523, #527, #557)